MbxrAteeq/MbxrAteeq/README.md

 <br/>

-- 🔭 I’m currently working on Flask and Fast API
+- 🔭 I’m currently working on Flask, Django and Fast API
 - 💬 Brainstorm with me over tech, algorithms, and career
 - 📫 How to reach me: mubasharateeqccw@gmail.com
 - 😄 Pronouns: Programmer/Developer, IT Mazdoor